Heroin Abuse & Addiction

-Heroin, which usually appears as a white or brown powder, can be injected, smoked or sniffed/snorted.
+Heroin usually appears as a white or brown powder that can be injected, smoked, or sniffed/snorted.
 Injecting the drug is the most effective way to get high from low-purity heroin, but injecting heroin also carries serious health risks.
-The sharing of needles has lead to the spread of both HIV/AIDS and hepatitis in heroin users.
+The sharing of needles leads to the spread of both HIV/AIDS and hepatitis in heroin users.

-The scare of diseases spread through needles has led some heroin users to snort a higher-purity form, but snorting the drug doesn’t avoid the possibility of a fatal overdose.
-The National Institute on Drug Abuse researchers have confirmed that all forms of heroin are addictive.
+The threat from infectious diseases spread through needles has led some heroin users to snort a higher-purity form, but snorting the drug does not prevent the possibility of a fatal overdose.
+The National Institute on Drug Abuse researchers have confirmed that all forms of heroin are addictive.3

-Heroin users will feel the euphoria associated with the drug (also known as the “rush”) soon after a single dose, with the feeling disappearing a few hours later.
-During that high, the feelings experienced by users including:
+Heroin rapidly binds to opioid receptors of the nervous system and heroin users experience the feeling of euphoria (also known as the “rush”) soon after a single dose, with the feeling disappearing a few hours later.
+After the rush, heroin users can experience the following short-term effects:3

 - Dry mouth